kaitlyntorres/2-DO/README.md

 Users could export tasks to CSV  = <b>COMPLETE</b><br />

 # Status
-This Project finnished all stages of Production
+This Project finished all stages of Production